 Main Lesson themes continue to be delivered in a logical way, with Literacy and Numeracy constantly and consistently practised.
 Our dedicated teachers continue to cultivate and encourage creative writing, good grammar and the spoken word, which is showcased by the performance of an annual Class Play.

 Main Lesson topics are expanded upon to work in conjunction with each pupil’s personal development.
 In the History Main Lesson, pupils track civilisation through the Middle Ages and The Renaissance up to modern times.
 In Geography classes, the learning curve moves from a local emphasis to national, European and then an international focus.
 In addition, other Main Lesson themes for our older pupils include Botany, Geology, Physics and Economics.

-At the end of Class 8, the pupils’ journey with their Class Teacher comes to an end, and they stand equipped with all the learning tools and knowledge required to become part of the Upper School.
+At the end of Class 8, the pupils’ journey with their Class Guardian comes to an end, and they stand equipped with all the learning tools and knowledge required to become part of the Upper School.

 During Class 6, the curriculum strives to stimulate the child’s growing curiosity about the world they live in.
-Whilst studying the natural sciences (Geography, Geology, Botany and Physics) the Class Teacher directs the pupils’ attention to the laws of natural phenomena.
+Whilst studying the natural sciences (Geography, Geology, Botany and Physics) the Teacher directs the pupils’ attention to the laws of natural phenomena.
 For example, in Physics, the class looks at gravity, magnetism, heat, light and sound.